 Incident response management and strategies protect and assist the recovery of individual employees, workgroups and organizations from the effects of workplace incidents.

 The Family Service Thames Valley / FSEAP Critical Incident Response (CIR) service is easily accessed nationally by calling, anytime, 24 hours a day at 1-877-433-0701.

-Our national toll free number is always directly answered by a qualified EAP professional.
+The national toll free number is always directly answered by a qualified EAP professional.
 This clinician is specifically trained to assess critical incidents and has the expertise to provide immediate crisis counselling on the telephone with a traumatized employee at any time of the day or night.

-Our intake group and managers will help you determine what interventions would be most helpful and will help you plan your response.
+The intake group and managers will help you determine what interventions would be most helpful and will help you plan your response.
 The local CIR Team will be alerted if an immediate on-site defusing is needed; defusing needs to be done as soon as possible to be effective, ideally before employee exposed to the incident leave the site.
 If a work-site debriefing is needed for the group of employees who were directly impacted by the traumatic event, the CIR Team will make arrangements with the Western University to provide this service when the debriefing will be most helpful, usually within 24 to 72 hours.
 Individuals at risk will be identified and offered individual counselling.